Stake vs Pearler

 Choose Stake if…

-• You want fractional shares to invest in high-priced US equities with smaller amounts.
+• You want fractional US shares from US$10 to invest in high-priced equities with smaller amounts.

-• You make fewer, larger ASX trades where the AU$3 rate is clearly cheaper.
+• You make fewer, larger ASX trades where the AU$3 rate per trade produces a clear savings vs AU$6.50.

-• You are comfortable placing trades manually rather than automating.
+• You are comfortable placing trades manually and do not need automated recurring investments.

 Choose Pearler if…

-• You want automated recurring contributions without logging in each month.
+• You want automated recurring contributions into ASX ETFs without logging in each month.

-• You follow a FIRE strategy and want a platform designed around that approach.
+• You follow a FIRE strategy and want a platform explicitly designed around that philosophy, with community and goal-tracking.

 Could you use both?